daudix/distrobox/docs/content/compatibility.md

 To make it permanent, you can place it in `/etc/rc.local`.

-## List of distributions including distrobox in their repositories
+## List of Distributions Including Distrobox in Their Repositories

 [![Packaging status](https://repology.org/badge/vertical-allrepos/distrobox.svg#no-hover)](https://repology.org/project/distrobox/versions)

-### New Host Distro support
+### New Host Distro Support

 If your distro of choice is not on the list, open an issue requesting support for it, we can work together to check if it is possible to add support for it.